WRITING STYLE: 5/5

 ENTERTAINMENT QUOTIENT: 5/5

 On any scale, the highest point would be occupied by P.G.
-Wodehouse and on the other end, you would find any number of pretentious writers who think a couple of below the belt jokes makes them excellent comedians.
+Wodehouse and on the other end, you would find any number of pretentious writers who think a couple of below-the-belt jokes makes them excellent comedians.
 NOT.

 She finds herself trying to negotiate all the pitfalls that come, trying to make a successful career in advertising.
 Along with friends/colleagues, Aditi and Sameer, she deals with all the office politics, ex-boyfriends, bosses, ex-wives of bosses, office rumours, etc. while still trying to maintain her sanity.

 What she does is try to tell a story, and let the plot and her writing skills create the intended humour.
 No part of the book feels as if the situation has been forced and there is a smooth tempo throughout.

-The author shows what it actually is like when you are not exactly a big wig in the industry.
+The author shows what it actually is like when you are not a big wig in the industry.
 You will get to know all the pains that the copywriters and the art directors have to go through to create one ad for the client, and how, with just one wave of the hand, your grand idea can be thrown into the dustbin.

-While the character development is not exactly off the charts, the point of There May be an Asterisk Involved is to have a laugh, and the 200 odd pages do complete justice.
+While the character development is not exactly off the charts, the point of There May be an Asterisk Involved is to make people laugh, and the 200 odd pages do complete justice.